Saturday, December 31, 2011

 The PricingEngine interface itself does not describe any functionality other than the promotion extraction API because of the wide range of information that different PricingEngine implementations might require to calculate a price for their specific class of object.
 For example, the ItemPricingEngine implementation needs one set of input parameters, while the OrderPricingEngine needs a different set.

-ATG Commerce provides the following four extensions of the main PricingEngine interface:
+Commerce provides the following four extensions of the main

 • atg.commerce.pricing.ItemPricingEngine